-Figure 9: The interplay between a group of teachers (T) and their milieu in paradidactical situations.
+Figure 9: The interplay between a group of teachers (\mathcal{T}) and their milieu in paradidactical situations.
 Adopted from Winsløw, Bahn, and Rasmussen (2018).

 Though there is in this sense a distinct similarity between pupils' learning situations in lessons and teachers' learning situations in lesson study, it is important to observe a defining difference: In the didactical situation, the mathematics lesson, the teacher is on the side of a mathematical situation, which unfolds between pupils and their milieu, and is in fact trying to enhance the mathematical practice in and by it.
 But the activity of the teacher is not mathematical.
 Likewise, in a lesson study, teachers place themselves on the side of a didactical situation, which unfolds between a teacher and the pupils and their milieu, and the group of teachers placed on the side are in fact trying to enhance this didactical practice.
 But their activity is not didactical.
 Since teachers' practice in lesson study run in parallel to their practice in the didactical situation, we refer to it as paradidactical (cf. Winsløw 2012).
-Accordingly the paradidactical practice takes place through teachers' paradidactical interplays with the paradidactical milieu in paradidactical situations, etc. Notice that the paradidactical milieu is the teachers' milieu mentioned above, comprising the teaching problem and the didactical situation which serves as a resources to solve it.
+Accordingly the paradidactical milieu in paradidactical situations, etc. Notice that the paradidactical milieu is the teachers' milieu mentioned above, comprising the teaching problem and the didactical situation which serves as a resources to solve it.